rishimishra2632-art/cybersecurity-learning/README.md

 **Learn → Predict → Run → Observe → Explain → Test**

-## 🚀 Current Progress
+##  Current Progress

 Currently working through hands-on web security and penetration-testing fundamentals.

 More labs and projects will be added as I continue learning.

-## ⚠️ Ethics
+##  Ethics

 All security testing documented here is performed on **my own applications, local labs, CTFs, or systems where I have authorization to test**.

-This repository is for educational purposes.
+This repository is for educational purpose